mgualdron/TablePlus/README.md

 # TablePlus Chrome Extension

-Transform and paste tables (and other markup) from your clipboard.
+Transform and paste tables (and other markup) from your clipboard especially into Jira.

 ## Functions